Dilaton invading from infinitesimal extra dimension

 The Wess-Zumino action for the spontaneously broken Weyl (or conformal) symmetry, a.k.a dilaton effective action, plays a significant role in our understanding of the renormalization group (see \cite{Komargodski:2011xv}\cite{Nakayama:2013is}\cite{Shore:2016xor} for reviews).
 It is constructed such that its Weyl variation reproduces the Weyl anomaly (or conformal anomaly), but the explicit form of the dilaton effective action is highly non-trivial.
 It has some mathematical applications in conformal geometries in relation to the higher-dimensional conformal operators \cite{confL} and Q-curvatures \cite{Q}.

 In two dimensions, the dilaton effective action is the Liouville theory and it has been long studied in the context of two-dimensional gravity and worldsheet (non-critical) string theory \cite{Polyakov:1981rd}.
-In four dimensions, the positivity constraints on the dilaton effective action lead to the proof of the $a$-theorem \cite{Komargodski:2011vj}\cite{Luty:2012ww}, which is a milestone of four-dimensional quantum field theories.
-The applications of the dilaton effective action in six dimensions have been pursued in the more recent literature \cite{Elvang:2012st}\cite{Cordova:2015fha}\cite{Heckman:2021nwg}.
+In four dimensions, the explicit form first appeard in \cite{Fradkin:1983tg}, and the positivity constraints on the dilaton effective action lead to the proof of the $a$-theorem \cite{Komargodski:2011vj}\cite{Luty:2012ww}, which is a milestone of four-dimensional quantum field theories.
+The applications of the dilaton effective action in six dimensions have been pursued in the more recent literature \cite{Elvang:2012st}\cite{Coriano:2013nja}\cite{Cordova:2015fha}\cite{Heckman:2021nwg}.

 In this paper we show that the dilaton effective action can be obtained from the Kaluza-Klein dimensional reduction of the Lovelock action in $D+\epsilon$ dimensions by taking the $\epsilon \to 0$ limit, where the dilaton is identified with the metric in the extra dimension.
 One advantage of this approach is that we can give an explicit form of the dilaton effective action in any even dimensions.\footnote{A related observation in four-dimensions was made in the recent paper \cite{Coriano:2022knl}.
 The dimensional reduction approach to obtain modified theories of gravity (a.k.a ``four-dimensional Gauss-Bonnet gravity") was introduced in \cite{Lu:2020iav}\cite{Kobayashi:2020wqy}\cite{Hennigar:2020lsl}\cite{Easson:2020mpq}.
 See also \cite{Baume:2013ika}\cite{Herzog:2015ioa} for the similar approach.} They may be useful in understanding the structure of the renormalization group in higher dimensions.